apache/kylin/website/docs/development/how_to_write_doc.md

 [Docusaurus](https://docusaurus.io/) is a static-site generator.
 It builds a single-page application with fast client-side navigation, leveraging the full power of React to make your site interactive.
 It provides out-of-the-box documentation features but can be used to create any kind of site (personal website, product, blog, marketing landing pages, etc).

-Apache Kylin's website and documentation is using [Docusaurus](https://docusaurus.io/) to manage and generate final content which avaliable at [http://kylin.apache.org](http://kylin.apache.org).
+Apache Kylin's website and documentation is using [Docusaurus](https://docusaurus.io/) to manage and generate final content which is available at [http://kylin.apache.org](http://kylin.apache.org).

-#### Kylin document structure and navigation menu
+#### Kylin's document structure and the navigation menu

 The Kylin [website material](https://github.com/apache/kylin/tree/doc5.0) is maintained under the `doc5.0` branch.

 1. __Home Page__: Home page of Docs
 2. __Document__: General docs about Apache Kylin, including _Installation_, _Tutorial_, etc.
-3. __Development__: _"development"_ For developer to contribute, to develop, integration with other application and extend Apache Kylin
+3. __Development__: _"development"_ For the developer to contribute, develop, integrate with other applications and extend Apache Kylin
 4. __Download__: _"Download"_ Apache Kylin packages
-5. __Community__: Apache kylin Community information
+5. __Community__: Apache Kylin Community information
 6. __Blog__: Engineering blogs about Apache Kylin

 #### Full doc structure